History of the Serbian Air Force: Kingdom of Serbia

 The first competition for cadet airmen was opened in May 1911, and in the following year the first class of Serbian pilots started their flying training in France from 21 May – 8 September 1912.
 They finished the course in the beginning of the First Balkan War with aircraft and the balloons that had already been obtained prior to the outbreak of war.
 In 1912, a group of Serbian officers were sent abroad to a Pilot Training Program in France.
 At the same time aircraft were purchased and by the Act of the Minister of Army Radomir Putnik, on 24 September 1912 an Air Force Command was established in Niš.
 Serbian Aviation (Srpska Avijatika) was the fifth ever air force founded in the world in 1912.
 Serbian Air Force was created when the aviation as vital part of the ground units was the question of the prestige under the military commands of the world.
 Considering what was Serbian position at that time, a very small and poor, it was really hard to form the air force knowing.
 The real reason why Serbia hurried to form its own air force was the growing tension between the Kingdom of Serbia and Austria-Hungary.
 Also, it was the question of preparing the Balkan countries for the final driving out of Turkish forces from Europe.
 Serbia was not only aware of all these problems but was also forced to equip Serbian military with the aircraft and the balloons (of course with a great material renunciation).
 Serbia had purchased the first two balloons in 1909 from Augsburg; the same place where almost 30 years later the Royal Yugoslav Air Force had purchased the Messerschmitt Bf 109 E-3 in 1937.
 The time of purchasing these balloons was the time of the growing crisis about the annexation of Bosnia and Herzegovina under Austria-Hungary, which could have easily caused the war with this great military force.

 Balkan Wars

-The First Balkan War broke out in October 1912.
-Serbia, Montenegro, Greece, and Bulgaria waged it against the Ottoman Empire in a final attempt to liberate the last of the territories that the Turks still occupied in Europe.
+The First Balkan War broke out in October 1912, with Serbia, Montenegro, Greece, and Bulgaria waging it against the Ottoman Empire in a final attempt to liberate the last of the territories that the Turks still occupied in Europe.
 The Royal Serbian Army advanced south through Kosovo into Macedonia, then turned west toward the Adriatic coast, through central Albania.
 At the same time, the Montenegrin army advanced into Albania from the north and laid siege to the historic fortified city of Shkodra.